Where to buy Korean beauty in London

 21 Newport Court, London WC2H 7JS

-Amongst the restaurants and bubble tea cafes in Chinatown, there’s also the cute and kitsch P2BUS.
-It’s floor to ceiling with racks of fun K-cosmetics, 10-step skincare regimes and playfully packaged sheets masks.
-Along with Korea’s No.1 selling eyeliner and lip balms, and sweet treats of matcha-infused cookies and cartooned candy packets, all in one happy place.
-Plus the sales staff are super helpful too.
+Among the restaurants and bubble tea cafés in Chinatown, there’s also the cute and kitsch P2BUS.
+It’s floor-to-ceiling racks of fun K-cosmetics, 10-step skincare regimes and playfully packaged sheets masks, along with Korea’s number-one selling eyeliner and lip balms, and sweet treats of matcha-infused cookies and cartooned candy packets, all in one happy place.
+Plus the sales staff are super-helpful too.